Understanding RBAC in Kubernetes

 The RBAC rules are scoped to a specific Kubernetes namespace and apply only for resources belonging to that namespace.
 We use this for instance when we want to give a user or service account permissions to do something on some resources only inside a specific namespace.
 To implement namespace scoped RBAC, we use the Role and RoleBinding resources.

-The Role and RoleBinding resources have to be created inside the namespace we want to limit RBAC in.
+The Role and RoleBinding resources have to be created inside the namespace we want to limit access control in.

 The Role resource defines the permissions.
 For instance, the permission to list pods.
-The RoleBinding resource associate permissions to a user, a group or a service account.
-The associated user, group or service account will then be granted permissions defined inside the Role resource and therefore be authorized to perform the associated actions inside a specific namespace.
+The RoleBinding resource associates the permissions to a user, a group or a service account.
+The associated user, group or service account will then be granted the permissions defined inside the Role resource and therefore be authorized to perform the associated actions only inside a specific namespace.

 Cluster scoped RBAC

 The ClusterRole resource defines the permissions.
 For instance, the permission to list pods.
-The ClusterRoleBinding resource associate permissions to a user, a group or a service account.
-The associated user, group or service account will then be granted permissions defined inside the ClusterRole resource and therefore be authorized to perform the associated actions at the cluster level.
+The ClusterRoleBinding resource associates the permissions to a user, a group or a service account.
+The associated user, group or service account will then be granted the permissions defined inside the ClusterRole resource and therefore be authorized to perform the associated actions at the cluster level.

 Implementing RBAC